 UI Element Description Application Application that caused the event to occur.
 Unlike the Related CI attribute, which is a direct relationship to a CI in the RTSM, the application attribute is a simple string-type attribute (for example, Oracle and OS).

-Object Device such as a computer, printer, or modem.
+UI Element Description Object Device such as a computer, printer, or modem.
 Unlike the Related CI attribute, which is a direct relationship to a CI in the RTSM, the object attribute is a simple string-type attribute (for example, C:, and /dev/spool).
 HPOM Service ID ID of the service associated with the event.
 A service ID is a unique identifier for a service and can be used in BSM to identify the node and CI associated with the event.
 Enable Agent MSI The message stream interface (MSI) allows external applications to interact with the internal event flow of HP Operations Agent.
 The external application can be a read-write application, for example, an event processing program that can read events, modify attributes, and generate new events for retransmission to the server.
 The application could also read events, or send its own events.
 Divert events.
 Divert an event to the MSI instead of to the server when an event is requested by an external application.
 Copy events.
 Send the event to the server, and a copy of the event to the MSI.
 If the agent MSI is enabled in the event defaults, you can choose to apply them to or override them for this rule: Use default settings for Agent MSI.
 Applies the agent MSI settings configured in the event defaults to this rule.
 Override default settings for Agent MSI: Enables you to configure specific agent MSI settings for this policy rule.

 UI Element Description Computer equals The name of the computer where the event occurred.
 Type a value in this field to match the event log entry from a specific node.
 Separate multiple entries with the OR operator () or leave blank to match all nodes.
-Example: celery.example.com broccoli.example.com

-UI Element Description Source equals Tip: You can use pattern matching in the Source field, but you must first enable this on the nodes that you want to use it on.
+Example: celery.example.com broccoli.example.com Source equals The source of the event, for example Application, Security, or System.
+Tip: You can use pattern matching in the Source field, but you must first enable this on the nodes that you want to use it on.
 To enable pattern matching in the Source field, set the agent parameter OPC_COND_EVT_LOG_SRC_PAT in the eaagt namespace to TRUE.
 Category equals A classification of the event by the event source.

+UI Element Description

+Type The type of event:

+equals Application, System, and other event logs:

+■ Information / Success Audit

+■ Warning / Failure Audit

+■ Error / Critical

+Security event log:

+■ Failure Audit

+■ Success Audit

-Type equals The type of event: Application, System, and other event logs: Information / Success Audit Warning / Failure Audit Error / Critical Security event log: Failure Audit Success Audit Event ID equals An event number that identifies the event type.
-Format: decimal, hexadecimal Description matches Note: The match pattern may not contain newline characters.
+Event ID An event number that identifies the event type.

+equals Format: decimal, hexadecimal

+Description matches The description of the event.

+materior Note: The match pattern may not contain newline characters.
 If you need to match a multi-line pattern, use the special character <> to match any carriage return/linefeed characters.

 Tip: You can use standard HP Operations Agent pattern-matching rules when matching values.
 Click ▶ to open the pattern matching expression toolbox.
-The toolbox displays the following: Pattern Matching Expressions.
+The toolbox displays the following:

+Pattern Matching Expressions.
 Click an expression to insert it in the pattern.

 Variable Bindings Options.
 Variable bindings options include case sensitivity and field separators for the rule.
-If you do not specify pattern matching options for the rule, either the defaults (case sensitive; a blank

-UI Element Description and the tab character as separators) or the default options set for the policy will be used.
+If you do not specify pattern matching options for the rule, either the defaults (case sensitive; a blank and the tab character as separators) or the default options set for the policy will be used.